 Mobility restrictions: OCHA classifies an event as a mobility restriction if its duration is less than one week or affects less than three basic goods and services (OCHA 27/04/2015).
-The main difference between confinement and mobility restriction is their intensity and temporality (FUPAD 27/06/2019).
+Mobility restrictions can culminate in confinement.

 Protests and demonstrations can be considered restrictions on mobility (for example, when protests lead to road blockades).
 Following OCHA's definition, if these restrictions last more than a week and affect access to three or more basic services or goods, they could be considered confinement.
 In May 2021, the so-called 'National Strike' - a national protest wave - lasted more than a month, with incoming and outgoing transport interrupted in cities such as Cali.
 The protests caused supply shortages and mobility restrictions (ICG 02/07/2021; El Tiempo 12/06/2021; SWI 12/05/2021; France 24 05/05/2022).
-Restrictions on humanitarian access increased by 267%, cancelling some humanitarian missions (0CHA 24/06/2021; El Espectador 25/06/2021).